scaphyxx/Comcave/Lars/sort/README.md

 # Purpose:
-#	Sorts a amount of numbers in increasing order.
+#	Sorts an amount of numbers in increasing order.
 #
 # HowTo:
 #	run Makefile to build the binary by entering